erp-texh-2022/etworkk-14.0/addons/mrp/README.md

-Dosyt Manufacturing Resource Planning
+etwork Manufacturing Resource Planning
 ------------------------------------

-Manage Bill of Materials, plan manufacturing orders, track work orders with the Dosyt <a href="https://www.etwork.com/page/manufacturing">Open Source MRP</a> app.
+Manage Bill of Materials, plan manufacturing orders, track work orders with the etwork <a href="https://www.etwork.com/page/manufacturing">Open Source MRP</a> app.

-Get all your assembly or manufacturing operations managed by Dosyt.
+Get all your assembly or manufacturing operations managed by etwork.
 Schedule manufacturing orders and work orders automatically.
 Review the proposed planning with the smart kanban and gantt views.
 Use the advanced analytics features to detect bottleneck in resources capacities and inventory locations.